mandatoryprogrammer/xsshunter/README.md

 **If you don't want to set up this software and would rather just start testing, see https://xsshunter.com .**

+# Preqrequisites
+Requires pyyaml to run.
+This can be installed with the following command: pip install pyyaml

 # Requirements
 * A server running (preferably) Ubuntu.
 * A [Mailgun](http://www.mailgun.com/) account, for sending out XSS payload fire emails.